 These numbers make sense considering that each of these industries generally represents physical versus digital products.

 That’s not to say that brands operating outside of these niches are a lost cause when it comes to UGC.
-As illustrated by brands such as AirBNB and Ben & Jerry’s who have massively dedicated followings, user generated is fair game for any industry.
+As illustrated by brands such as AirBNB, Ben & Jerry’s, and software products like Adobe who have massively dedicated followings, User Generated Content is fair game for any industry.
 Simply put, some niches are simply more poised for sales directly via social media than others.

 Based on predictions from the International Data Corporation, consumers will outpace marketers in terms of content creation by 2020.